 - Moderators are urged to let speakers know when they have only a minute or two left and then to intervene if they exceed their allotted time.

-- Withdrawals GSA 2020, Washington D.C.: If for any reason you become unable to participate as planned, please contact Benita Blessing at firstname.lastname@example.org as soon as possible.
+- Withdrawals GSA 2020, Washington D.C.: If for any reason you are unable to participate as planned, please contact Operations Director Dr. Benita Blessing at firstname.lastname@example.org as soon as possible.
 Note that there will be no penalties (including exclusions from future conferences) for withdrawals this year.
 We ask also that you inform your fellow session participants.
-Participants who withdraw after June 1st, 2020 for reasons other than family or medical emergency, will be excluded from conference participation for the next two years.
-Should a last-minute emergency prevent your attendance, please inform Benita Blessing as soon as possible after the conference so that we may keep accurate records.
+Should changes in your situation necessitate your withdrawal, even last-minute, please inform Dr. Blessing as soon as possible before, or if necessary, after the conference so that we may keep accurate records.
 We hope that having flexibility will help you plan your travel during these uncertain times.
 For more information, please see our Submission Guidelines.

 - At present, our conference is scheduled to be in-person only; presenters may not participate via video conference (Skype, Zoom, etc.), nor may they have their contributions read in absentia.
 The GSA Executive Council is closely monitoring local and international public health policies and guidelines.
 Should conditions necessitate that conference plans and formats change, we will announce updates to members via email and this website.

-- Accommodation requests related to a disability should be directed to Benita Blessing (firstname.lastname@example.org).
+- Accommodation requests related to a disability should be directed to Dr. Benita Blessing (firstname.lastname@example.org).

 Important for Foreign Participants: The Visa Waiver Program Improvement and Terrorist Travel Prevention Act of 2015 has imposed additional restrictions for nationals of Visa Waiver Program (VWP) countries.
 Any national of a VWP country who is also a national of Iraq, Iran, Sudan, or Syria, or who has traveled to any of these four countries since March 2011, is no longer eligible to travel under the VWP and must obtain a regular US visa.
 As of January 21st, 2016, the Electronic System for Travel Authorizations (ESTAs) of travelers who hold dual nationality with one of the above four countries will be revoked.
 Exceptions can be made in certain circumstances; please see the US State Department's website for more information.